gemseo/gemseo/doc_src/source/software/contributing_dev.rst

 Tests
     Avoid commits that break tests,
-    only push a branch that passes all the tests for py27 and py38 on your machine.
+    only push a branch that passes all the tests for py38 on your machine.

 Testing
 -------